Road to Virginia

 Wednesday

 At 2:45 a.m., I woke up shivering from the cold - bewildered by my dream - and couldn't go back to sleep.
 At 3:30, I decided it would be best to retreat to the warmth of my truck, get back on the road, and continue my journey to Clifton.
 I packed my tent and gear and was out of the KOA park by 3:45.
 I stopped for gas in Baileyton.
 While my truck was filling up, I went inside the store to buy cigarettes, a large coffee, and a package of donuts for breakfast.
 "It is mighty cold outside," I hollered to a gray-haired feller standing behind a cash register.
-"Colder than a snowman's pecker, if ya will," said the crusty old shopkeeper.
+"Colder than a snowman's pecker, if ya will," replied the crusty old shopkeeper.
 I smiled, paid the man, and gave him a nod as I walked out the door.

 By 4:00, I was back on I-81 headed northeast toward Bristol, Virginia.
 It was a big day for me, the most important day of my life so far.
 I was finally going to connect with my new employer and, with luck, find a place to live for the next six months.